What is Supervised Machine Learning?

 SML Module 1: Foundations

 How is prediction different from explanation?
-This lab provides a gentle introduction to supervised machine learning by drawing out similarities to and differences from a regression modeling approach.
-The case study will involve modeling the graduation rate across 1000s of higher education institutions in the United States using data from the Integrated Postsecondary Education Data System (IPEDS).
+This module provides a gentle introduction to supervised machine learning by drawing out similarities to and differences from a regression modeling approach.
+The case study will involve modeling the graduation rate across 1,000s of higher education institutions in the United States using data from the Integrated Postsecondary Education Data System (IPEDS).

 SML Module 2: Workflows With Training and Testing Data

-Building on the foundations from Lab 1, this session delves deeper into the workflows we will use when we are using a SML approach.
+Building on the foundations from Module 1, this session delves deeper into the workflows we will use when we are using a SML approach.
 Particularly, we’ll explore the roles of training and testing data and when to use them in a SML workflow.
-We’ll predict students’ withdrawal from a course using the Open University Learning Analytics Dataset (OULAD).
+We’ll predict students’ withdrawal from a course again using the Integrated Postsecondary Education Data System (IPEDS) data.

 SML Module 3: Interpreting SML Metrics

 How is the interpretation of SML models different from more familiar models?
-In this lab, we’ll explore and work to understand the confusion matrix that can and the various metrics (e.g., precision, recall, PPV, NPV, F-score, and AUC) that are used to interpret how good at making dichotomous predictions SML models are.
-We’ll again use the OULAD, augmenting the variables we used in Lab 1, and we’ll introduce a more complex model—the random forest model—as an alternative to the regression models used in previous labs.
+In this module, we’ll explore and work to understand the confusion matrix that can and the various metrics (e.g., precision, recall, PPV, NPV, F-score, and AUC) that are used to interpret how good at making dichotomous predictions SML models are.
+We’ll again use the OULAD, augmenting the variables we used in Module 1, and we’ll introduce a more complex model—the random forest model—as an alternative to the regression models used in previous modules

 SML Module 4: Improving Predictions Through Feature Engineering